Inserting a Table of Contents into your Word document is more than just a mere convenience – it’s a game-changer.

 1. Select the heading that is already formatted as you want it.

-2. On the Home tab, in the Style Gallery, right-click on the style labelled ‘Heading 1’ and select then Update Heading 1 to Match Selection.
+2. On the Home tab, in the Style Gallery, right-click the style labelled ‘Heading 1’ and select Update Heading 1 to Match Selection.

 Introduction highlighted with the callout "To apply the 'Heading 1' style and keep the existing formatting, right-click the Heading style in the Style Gallery and then click Update Heading x to Match Selection"